Antondomashnev/ADPuzzleAnimation/README.md

 init(viewToAnimate: UIView, configuration: PuzzleAnimationConfiguration = PuzzleAnimationConfiguration())
 ```

-It's flixible - you configure almost any parameter for the animation:
+It's flixible - you can configure almost any parameter for the animation:

 ```swift
 /**